Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: Evolution of the equation of state

-All dataset combinations exhibit a persistent pattern in $w(z)$: $w>-1$ at $z\lesssim 0.2$ and $w<-1$ at $z\sim0.75$, which is consistent with the results reported in companion DESI papers \citep{DESI.DR2.BAO.cosmo,Y3.cpe-s1.Lodha.2025}.
-Including supernova data highlights this feature further, revealing pronounced oscillations in $w(z)$.
-These patterns remain stable and gain additional significance when DR1 BAO is replaced by DR2.
 The green bands—reconstructions using the CPL parameterization—track the transition across $w=-1$ well and are broadly compatible with the non-parametric results, reinforcing the robustness of these conclusions.

 While the significance of $w \neq -1$ stems from the reduction in $\chi^2$ relative to $\Lambda$CDM, fully assessing the fit also requires determining the effective degrees of freedom (DoF) in the reconstructed $w(z)$.
 This step is nontrivial because the correlation prior couples the $w(z)$ bins.
 To address this, we perform a principal component analysis (PCA) \cite{Huterer:2002hy} to decorrelate the prior and posterior inverse covariance matrices of $w(z)$.
-Further technical details on the PCA procedure can be found in the Supplemental Material.
+Further technical details on the PCA procedure can be found in the Supplementary Information.

 Fig.~\ref{fig:PCA} shows the PCA results for the reconstructed dark energy equation of state \( w(z) \).
 The left panels \((A_1\text{--}A_4)\) plot the eigenvectors of the first few well-constrained modes, highlighting their redshift dependence, while the right panels \((B_1\text{--}B_4)\) display the corresponding eigenvalues \(\lambda_i\) for different dataset combinations.
 The PCA identifies independent modes constrained by the data.
 In panel \(A_1\) (BAO-only), the first principal component (PC1) is smooth and relatively featureless, indicating that BAO data alone primarily constrain a single dominant mode of \( w(z) \).
 By contrast, adding supernova data (panels \(A_2\text{--}A_4\)) produces additional constrained modes; PC2 and PC3 become more oscillatory, especially at low redshift, demonstrating that supernova observations significantly improve constraints on the redshift evolution of \( w(z) \).
+Because the main feature of $w(z)$ is effectively a linear combination of these three modes, further progress will come from shrinking the PC1 error bar through improved low-$z$ SN calibration, tightening PC2 and PC3 with denser distance tracers in the $0.3<z<0.8$ window, and extending observations to $z\!\gtrsim\!0.8$ to assess whether additional PCs are required.